Aviah/one-click-django-polls-tutorial/tutorial_part7.md

 ## Forms
-A django `Form` is also a python class, with fields, not unlike to models.
-But where the model's primary job is to face the database, the form main task is to face the user input.
+A django `Form` is also a python class, with fields, not unlike models.
+But where the model's primary job is to face the database, the form's main task is to face the user input.
-While the model's fields and behaviour are database oriented, the form's fields have properties, widgets and behaviour required for HTML forms and **user input**.
+While the model's fields and behaviour are database oriented, the form's fields have properties, widgets and behaviour that is required for HTML forms and **user input**.

 The `ModelForm` is the bridge between the django models and the django forms.
 The `ModelForm` connects the form's fields to the model's fields, and let you easily get and save data in one step, from the user to the database.

-When the `ModelForm` doesn't fit, you will have to connect the form and the model in your code, to get the data from the user in the form, and pass it to the model.
+When the `ModelForm` doesn't fit, you will have to manually connect the form and the model, get the user's submiited data in the form, and save it to the model.

 ## Querysets

 If a django `Model` is the django abstraction to a database table, then the `Queryset` is a python class that abstracts a query.

 A `Queryset` is a list-like python class, with a list of rows that the database returned for a given query criteria.
-However, in django, you get "object" that is much more than a "row".
+However, in django, you get an "object" that is much more than a "row".
 A queryset item is typically a complete python object with both data and functionality.

 Like any other python list (it's not a real list, but similar to one), you can loop through the queryset and use list comprehentions.